nycu-acm/SVDNet/README.md

     $ pip install opencv-python==4.3.0.36
     ```
 5. Install sparsenet 2.0
    > After executing the following command, you can use the `conda list` command to see that it contains packages for sparseCovnet 2.0.
+If the process occurs "TypeError", ignoring this error message is okay.
    ```bash
    $ git clone git@github.com:facebookresearch/SparseConvNet.git
    $ cd SparseConvNet/